 The way in which CCPs manage Members' and Clients' assets is one of the key areas of focus for regulators.
-In Europe, EMIR has been designed to reduce counterparty risk and increase transparency within the markets.
+In Europe, EMIR and UK EMIR have been designed to reduce counterparty risk and increase transparency within the markets.

 LME Clear offers Members a choice of Individually Segregated and Omnibus Segregated accounts.
 Click here to find out more about the choice of accounts that LME Clear offers to Members.